-Meiling Cheng is professor of critical studies at the USC School of Dramatic Arts.
-She is a renowned live art theorist who was named a 2008 Guggenheim Fellow.
+Named as a 2008 Guggenheim Fellow, Cheng is a renowned live art and time-based art theorist and has presented her scholarship in conferences, museums, and universities around the world.
 She was an award-winning essayist, poet and short-story writer in Taipei, Taiwan, before she came to the United States for graduate studies and earned her MFA and DFA degrees in Theatre Arts from Yale University, School of Drama.

 Cheng’s first book In Other Los Angeleses: Multicentric Performance Art (2002) deals with minoritarian subject formation and the links between visuality and theatricality in live art activities in Los Angeles.
 The book pioneered the research of live art from the disciplinary perspective of theatre arts.
-Since 2004, Cheng has contributed a series of influential articles on Chinese performance art and performative installation to scholarly journals in the U.S., UK, Canada and Australia.
-She also lectured internationally on Chinese experimental time-based art, traveling to Singapore, Honolulu, London, Boston, Providence, Chicago, Toronto, New York, Copenhagen, Hong Kong, Leeds, Taipei, Palo Alto, Shenzhen, Shanghai, and Madison for her talks.
+Since 2004, Cheng has contributed a series of influential articles on Chinese performance art and performative installation to scholarly journals in the U.S., U.K., Canada and Australia.
+She has also lectured internationally on Chinese experimental time-based art, traveling to Singapore, Honolulu, London, Boston, Providence, Chicago, Toronto, New York, Copenhagen, Hong Kong, Leeds, Taipei, Palo Alto, Shenzhen, Shanghai and Madison for her talks.
 Her inquiry into contemporary Chinese art has culminated in her ground-breaking second book, Beijing Xingwei: Contemporary Chinese Time-Based Art (2013), which presents an innovative approach to performance and installation artworks by delineating traces of temporality on them.
 Beijing Xingwei received the honor of a Phi Kappa Phi Faculty Recognition Award in 2016.